richard-kutir/net-plugin/README.md

 ## Our Server Application

-In order to demonstate the RhoConnect plugin we're going to create a simple MVC 4 web application using Visual Studio.
+In order to demonstrate the RhoConnect plugin we're going to create a simple MVC 4 web application using Visual Studio.
 Open Visual Studio and create a new C# Web Project within our plugins folder.
 Name it AddressBook.
 Let's also set the default port for our debugging web server to 3000 by right clicking on the project name in our Solution Explorer and choosing Properties > Web > Servers and making our URL http://localhost:3000.
 It is important to know what port the application is communicating on.
 By setting it we'll know the actual port to use when we configure RhoConnect.

 ![Imgur](http://i.imgur.com/pvrjvMs.png)